Shelburne Falls Trolley Museum

 Bridge of Flowers

 I took my granddaughters, age 5 and 7, to the Trolley Museum today.
 They had a blast.
-So did my poochie and I. We did it all - rode the trolley, climbed all over and inspected the caboose being restored , pumped the hand car, and the girls had a good ole time running the trains (or moving the Brio ones) as I looked at photos.
+So did my poochie and I. We did it all - rode the trolley, climbed around inside the caboose, pumped the hand car, and the girls had a good ole time running the trains (or moving the Brio ones) as I looked at photos.
 Plus we all enjoyed the historical descriptions and anecdotes.
 Lilly, the almost-8-year-old, confessed to me as we were riding on the trolley and she'd just pulled the bell cord that she hadn't really wanted to come to the Trolley Museum.
 "I thought we'd just climb up some stairs and look and look at things and then climb some more stairs and look and look at more things - like we did at MOMA when Daddy took us to New York.
 I like this a lot more than MOMA."
 So much for art.

 Use of the information, text and images on this site is permitted as long as the words